CDC encourages wider public use of medical-grade face masks

 Health officials are looking for ways to limit the spread of omicron, which preferentially targets the upper airways and has spread at least twice as quickly as delta.
 The agency recently relaxed COVID-19 guidelines to say that people can leave isolation five days after their symptoms stop if they wear masks in public for an additional five days.

-The agency continues to recommend that people age 2 and older, regardless of vaccination status, wear well-fitting masks while indoors in public spaces, and stresses that any mask is better than no mask.
+The agency continues to recommend that people ages 2 and older, regardless of vaccination status, wear well-fitting masks while indoors in public spaces, and stresses that any mask is better than no mask.

 “While well intentioned,” Childs said in a statement, “proposals to provide N95 masks to all Americans in a compressed period of time is misguided and has the potential to throw the health-care supply chain into disarray.”